Mounjaro vs Retatrutide: What to Know

 Bottom Line

-If Mounjaro is working for you now, there's no reason to wait.
-If you're not getting the results you want, talk to your doctor about current options.
+If Mounjaro is working for you now, there is no reason to wait.
+If you are not getting the results you want, talk to your doctor about current options — retatrutide is not available yet and should not factor into today's treatment decisions.